Amber-Robeck/textEditorPWA/README.md

 ---

   ## Installation

-Page is deployed on heroku! https://intense-lowlands-93549.herokuapp.com
+ This project is live on [heroku](https://intense-lowlands-93549.herokuapp.com/ "link to deployed app") and doesn't need to be installed!

   ---